 - Creators who publish quarterly work– think reviews, Zines, and anthologies.

 - Creators who don’t post every month.
 If you don’t post content every month for patrons, it makes sense that you might not want to bill them every month.
 Per creation billing offers that flexibility.

-- Tip: It’s helpful to add an amendment to your new post letting patrons know why their are seemingly “duplicate posts.”
+Tip: It’s helpful to add an amendment to your new post letting members know why their are seemingly “duplicate posts.”

-Instead of thinking of your paid posts as things that your patrons have “purchased” try to think about your paid posts as content you’ve created– and your patrons have membership that unlocks access to your content.
-Patrons value that content at different levels of support.
+An important thing to note is that per creation billing is our legacy billing and was not set up with the idea that posts are a “thing” you are selling your members.
+It was built with the idea that your members want to support you and think your work is more valuable than ad revenue.
+Instead of thinking of your paid posts as things that your members have “purchased” try to think about your paid posts as content you’ve created– and your members have a membership that unlocks access to your content.
+Members value that content at different levels of support.